ErgoAI/.github/profile/README.md

   the IDE in the command window mode, and this is what is normally used when ErgoAI is embedded into a larger system.

-#### Installing ErgoAI via an official rlease.
+#### Installing ErgoAI via an official release.

 In addition, we provide stable releases for Linux, Mac, and Windows.
 Installing a stable release is very easy:

 * Make sure that the prerequisites for the installation are met.
 These prerequisites are described in Section 2.1 of [ErgoAI Reasoner User's Manual](https://drive.google.com/file/d/1UzI2bV7DwSOWvmZBKZY-bhyEvbZVmCt-/view?usp=share_link) and also in  [ErgoAI Tutorial](https://sites.google.com/coherentknowledge.com/ergoai-tutorial/ergoai-tutorial/home#h.p_ID_100).

-* Download an appropriate release installer (a file named  `ergoAI_XXXXX.run` or `ergoAI_XXXXX.exe`, where XXXXX is the version number) and click your way through the installation.
+* Download an appropriate release installer (a file named  `ergoAI_XXXXX.run` or `ergoAI_XXXXX.exe`, where XXXXX is the version number; the `.run` version is for Linux/Mac and the `.exe` version is for Windows) and click your way through the installation.
 These installers do not include the source code, so if one wants that then cloning ErgoAI repositories would still be necessary.
 The release installers can be found by navigating to [https://github.com/ErgoAI/.github/releases](https://github.com/ErgoAI/.github/releases),